 Hair of any length can be under braided: in fact, under braiding is perfect for short hair because it creates a sleek and smooth finish and needs less length to hold it’s shaping.
 To create this look use a texturizing spray to create grip in your hair that will help to hold it in place, then finish your style with a high shine hairspray.

 17. Under Braided Angel Braid With an Afro

 Of course, there’s no need to under braid all of your hair!
 You could choose to create a under braided halo around your head and use this to create a frame to show off the natural texture of your hair.
 This will look particularly effective if your natural hair is textured and has plenty of volumes.

 18. Twisted Under Braided Updo

-If you want to create as much visual impact with your under braids as possible then why not create a beehive-style up do using under braiding techniques?
+If you want to create as much visual impact with your under braids as possible then why not create a beehive-style updo using under braiding techniques?
 This is a style that will work best if you have ultra-long hair or are wearing long hair extensions.

-4. Two Tone Black and Blonde Under Braids
+19. Black and Blonde Under Braids